Large U.S. Bank

 The bank needed a platform purpose-built for operational cybersecurity risk management, not another bloated, legacy GRC system.
 Isora GRC offered a fast, structured way to deploy department-by-department self-assessments mapped to the NIST Cybersecurity Framework 2.0.
 Its flexible workflows made it easy to collect input from IT staff, business unit leaders, and end users without overwhelming participants or losing consistency.

-Unlike traditional GRC suites, Isora allowed the bank to maintain a clear line of sight across multiple teams, align control evaluations to NIST CSF functions, and produce actionable reports for cybersecurity leadership and regulators.
+Unlike traditional GRC suites, Isora allowed the bank to maintain a clear line of sight across multiple teams, align control evaluations to NIST CSF functions, produce actionable reports for cybersecurity leadership and regulators, and demonstrate continuous GLBA compliance.
 Adoption was a critical factor: business units needed a platform simple enough to use independently, yet powerful enough to enforce structured, auditable cybersecurity assessments.

 “We were not looking for another bloated GRC system.
 We needed a tool that could fit how we actually operate and give us clean, defensible data tied to NIST CSF maturity.
 Isora gave us that structure without the overhead.”